Course aim

 Computer lab sessions

 Should be used for working on projects, exercises and problem sets.
-You will have the opportunity to discuss with the supervisors and with your fellow students.
-The main computer lab session on Thursdays will typically start with a demonstration or feedback discussion led by one of the teaching assistants.
+You will have the opportunity to discuss with the teaching assistants and with your fellow students.
+Demonstration or feedback discussion will be led by the teaching assistants.

 Concerning which computer to use, you have three options:

 - Use one of the Linux computers, e.g., in rooms F-T7203, F-T7204, FT4011.
-The first two of these rooms are reserved for us on Thursdays from 8-12 but all computers can be used when available.
+The first two of these rooms are reserved for us on the computer lab sessions, but all computers can be used when available.

 - Log in remotely to one of the Chalmers STUdat linux computers.
 See instructions at https://chalmers.topdesk.net/.
 Depending on your platform, find the relevant set of instructions for "How do I remotely access a StuDAT Linux computer from my [select platform]".
 You might want to use the /bin/bash shell rather than the default /bin/sh.